Is your hair thinning or lacking lustre?

 10. Seek help sooner rather than later

 Chemical and colour treatments, heat styling tools and hairstyles like tight braids and high ponytails all take a toll on the hair and follicles.
 Be thoughtful around how often you colour treat and heat style your hair, which over time damages the hair fibre.
 Choose premium hair care products that suit your scalp or hair condition.
-Find a brand that offers the Holistic Hair care experience, encompassing all the factors that could make a difference for you.
+Holistic Hair products are designed to nourish the scalp and hair and resolve conditions.
 (Read our blog on Is your Hair Care Holistic? )

-If you’ve noticed that your hair has become thinner over time, or you are losing more than 50-100 hairs a day and the hair loss feels more than normal, then see your GP, Dermatologist or Trichologist, for the right diagnosis, to help determine the cause.
-If you would like to contact Holistic Hair to find a Trichologist, follow the link to our contact form
+If you’ve noticed that your hair has become thinner over time, or you are losing more than 100 hairs a day and the hair loss feels more than normal, then see your GP, Dermatologist or Trichologist, for the right diagnosis, to help determine the cause.